Storage IO path in VSAN versus VirtuCache Host Side Caching.

 Thus there is additional network overhead in servicing reads in VSAN versus VirtuCache.

 For high throughput bursty writes, VirtuCache shows lower latencY than VSAN because it takes advantage of higher flush rates to SAN.

-Also with both VSAN and VirtuCache, writes in cache are flushed to backing storage, which is a SAN array in case of VirtuCache and locally raided HDDs (or SSDs) in case of VSAN.
-Since a SAN array typically can sustain higher write throughput than locally attached storage (given the same mix of HDDs and SSDs), VirtuCache will be able to flush writes faster and hence VirtuCache exhibits lower write latency for high throughput write bursts.
+Also with both VSAN and VirtuCache, writes in cache are flushed to backing storage, which is a SAN array in case of VirtuCache and locally raided SSDs in case of VSAN.
+Since a SAN array typically can sustain higher write throughput than locally attached SSDs, VirtuCache will be able to flush writes faster and hence VirtuCache exhibits lower write latency for high throughput write bursts.

 When a host fails, VirtuCache is in degraded state for a maximum of 2 minutes only.